How to Outwit a Duppy using Jamaican Spirit Lore

 There’s the good duppy, and then there’s the evil . . .

 As it’s impossible to know whether you’ll wind up with a good one or an evil one, it’s best to silence a duppy from the start.
-Thanks to the aforementioned three day grace period, mourners have an opportunity to plant the duppy down before it has a chance to cause trouble.
+Thanks to the aforementioned three day grace period, mourners have an opportunity to plant the duppy down before it manifests.

 Plant the duppy down!